njb-said/blog/README.md

 This repository contains the server that powers my blog, as well as all the posts.
 I can't promise I'll blog often or be remotely interesting, but if you find it somewhat interesting that's fine with me!

-Builds are run on [Travis CI](https://travis-ci.org/njb-said/blog) for eslint compatibility and [snyk](https://snyk.io) is used for packge security checks.
+Builds are run on [Travis CI](https://travis-ci.org/njb-said/blog) for eslint compatibility and [snyk](https://snyk.io) is used for package security checks.

 ## Posts

 So all the posts are stored in the `posts` directory and are markdown files.
 These are parsed at runtime with the [marked](https://npm.im/marked) library and have a browser cache time of 1 day by default.
 This can be overridden using the environment variable `CACHE_HOURS`.
+The homepage shows a list of blog posts, sorted by their date.
-Meta data about posts are in the `posts/meta` directory and are JSON files, these should have at least the following attributes:
+Meta data about posts are in the `posts/meta` directory and are JSON files, these can have the following attributes:

 - `title` The title of the post
 - `date` The date of the post (in ISO format)